leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

 - It is a PaaS and cloud computing platform for developing and hosting web applications.
 It lets app developers build scalable web and mobile back ends in any programming language on a fully managed serverless platform.

 Cloud Run:
 - allows to build applications in several programming language, dependencies and tools.
-It abstracts away all the infrastructure management by automatically scaling up and down.
+It abstracts away all the infrastructure management by automatically scaling up and down from zero almost instantly depending on user traffic.
+- benefits: automatic scaling, multiple route support, and fast deployments

 Cloud function:
 - is a serveless execution environment for building and connecting cloud services.
 It offers scalable, pay-as-you-go functions as a service to run code with zero server management.
+- write and run small code snippets that respond to events.

+Anthos:
+- an open application modernization platform that enables to modernize your existing applications, build new ones, and run them anywhere.

+### Quiz
+1. Elasticity helps businesses serve their customers without service interruption and in a cost-effective way.

+1. App Engine, Cloud Functions and Cloud Run are all Serveless computing type of Google Cloud compute option

+1. A company is considering using public cloud services, specifically to modernize their IT infrastructure.
+With the modernization, the IaaS solution will be maintenance by the cloud provider

+1. Containers recreate or virtualize Operating systems.

+1. A company is using  combination of on-premises data centers and public cloud services for their IT infrastructure.
+This IT infrastructure model is called Hybrid-cloud because there is on-premises data centers.
+If the company uses several public cloud services without on-premises, it would be Multi-cloud.